GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Note that the directory specified must exist and be writable by the user that the daemon process run as.

+    This option is the daemon-mode equivalent of the WSGIPythonEggs directive.
+See :doc:`WSGIPythonEggs` for the full description.

 .. _restart-interval:

 **restart-interval=sss**
     Defines a time limit in seconds for how long a daemon process should run before being restarted.

-    This might be use to periodically force restart the WSGI application processes when you have issues related to Python object reference count cycles, or incorrect use of in memory caching, which causes constant memory growth.
+    This might be used to periodically force restart the WSGI application processes when you have issues related to Python object reference count cycles, or incorrect use of in memory caching, which causes constant memory growth.